DINTDT/kritaRecentFilesManager/README.md

  1. To install locally, **download** this repo, and compress it into a .zip file.
  From GitHub, you can download the repo directly as a .zip file.
  2. **Install** the plugin:
     - If you have the .zip file, open Krita, then go to Tools > Scripts > Install Python Plugin from File..., then select the .zip file.
-  - You can instead install the plugin with the repository URL.
-Open Krita, then go to Tools > Scripts > Install Python Plugin from Web..., then paste this repository's URL.
+    - ~You can instead install the plugin with the repository URL.
+Open Krita, then go to Tools > Scripts > Install Python Plugin from Web..., then paste this repository's URL.~ This method seems to not be working at the moment.
  3. **Restart** Krita.
 This way, it will recognize the recently installed plugin.
  4. **Enable** the plugin.
 Go to Settings > Configure Krita... > Python Plugin Manager (in the menu on the left).
 From the plugins list, find "Recent Files